Bokurdak

-Bokurdak is a village in Turkmenistan.
+Bokurdak is a town in Ak bugdaý District, Ahal Province, Turkmenistan.
 It is often described as an "urban-type" village.
+In 2022 it had a population of 7,726 people.

 History

-Bokurdak has been inhabited since ancient times.
+The year of establishment of Bokurdak is not known, but it sure is an old settlement.

-The village was an important center of Basmachi movement which was a Muslim uprising against Soviet rulers.
+The village was an important center of the Basmachi movement, a Muslim uprising in Central Asia against Soviet rule.

 Terrain

 Bokurdak lies in Karakum Desert.
-The sand dunes here can be up tp 50 meters high.
+The sand dunes here can be up to 50 meters high.
 It is located about 100 kms north of Ashgabat, the capital of Turkmenistan.

 Demographics

 The semi-nomadic locals here live in yurts and unfired brick houses with their livestock including camels.
-Darvaza is about 50 kms from here, and group tours often stop in the village on the way.
+Derweze is about 50 kms from here, and group tours often stop in the village on the way.

 Opium-poppy fields have reportedly been found here and subsequently destroyed by authorities.

+Dependencies

+Bokurdak as a town has twenty-four dependent rural villages: